acme.sh vs Certbot

 | Starting price | Free | Free |

-| Best for | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python | System administrators who want automated Let's Encrypt certificate management on Linux servers |
+| Best for | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. | System administrators who want automated Let's Encrypt certificate management on Linux servers |

 | Tags | ||